 Jones Waldo is one of Utah’s most prestigious and pioneering law firms.
 We have been providing legal services to the businesses and community organizations that support and grow the state’s economy since 1875.

-With three departments in business, real estate and litigation and more than 50 practice groups, attorneys at Jones Waldo have expertise to solve complex client needs in nearly every area of business.
-Jones Waldo has offices in Salt Lake City, Park City, St. George and the Chicago metro area.
+With three departments in business, real estate and litigation, attorneys at Jones Waldo have expertise to solve complex client needs in nearly every area of business.
+Jones Waldo has offices in Salt Lake City, Park City, Provoe, St. George and the Chicago metro area.

 |1875:||Firm founder Joseph Rawlins forms his first law partnerships with Ben Sheeks.|